OfirTheOne/ogn-snackbar/README.md

         textColor?: string;  // [will be supported in the near future !]
       }
-* used only as a property in SnackbarOptionsArgs object.
+* Used only as a property in `SnackbarOptionsArgs` object.
-* action have priority over icon - if Both action and an icon are defined on SnackbarOptionsArgs object the icon will be ignored.
+* Action have priority over icon - if Both action and an icon are defined on `SnackbarOptionsArgs` object the icon will be ignored.

  #### <b>*SnackbarIcon*</b>

-* object scheme :
+* Object scheme :

       SnackbarIcon {
         /** accessibility purposes - use as the value of the 'aria-labelledby'